dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 If any Pokemon fans out there, check this awesome example explaination provided by Edwin Chen on his blog of [Exploring LSTMs](http://blog.echen.me/2017/05/30/exploring-lstms/).

-## GRU
+## GRU Network

-Having learnt what LSTM does, we try to minimze the number of equations and instead of forget gate, input gate and output gate, we just introduce two gates, Update gate and Reset Gate in GRU (Gated Recurrent Units).
+Having learnt what LSTM does, we try to minimze the number of equations/gates and instead of forget gate, input gate and output gate, we just introduce two gates, Update gate and Reset Gate in GRU (Gated Recurrent Units).

 And the scariness continues.